by John Ellis

 The Gospel and Pornography

 Ultimately, the only solution to protecting our sons from pornography and lust lies in the gospel of Jesus Christ.
-Like us, our sons need to be given a new heart; they need to be freed from the slavery of sin and adopted into God’s family.
+Like us, our sons need to have their heart of stone turned to a heart of flesh and be made alive in Christ; they need to be freed from the slavery of sin and adopted into God’s family.
 Therefore, the most important thing that fathers can do for their sons is to preach the gospel of Jesus Christ to them.

 Soli Deo Gloria